-In addition to our investments in health, safety, and emergency response training, we invested roughly \$23 million in other employee development training in 2021, or about \$2,200 per full-time employee.
-Together with health, safety, and emergency response training we have invested approximately \$30 million, or about \$2,900 per employee.
+In addition to our investments in health, safety, and emergency response training, we invested roughly \$31 million in other employee development training in 2022, or about \$2,900 per full-time employee.
+Together with health, safety, and emergency response training we have invested approximately \$38 million, or about \$3,600 per employee.
+In 2022, 100% of our active employees received training.